kbgar24/jekyll-now/_posts/2017-11-24-How-To-Build-A-Chrome-Extension-Part-I.md

 # Popup Files

-If you would a menu to open when your Chrome extension is clicked, you must build the UI & logic for such through the use of **popup.html**, **popup.css**, and **popup.js** files.
-In-linen or internal style sheets (within **popup.html**) can be used in lieu of an actual **popup.css** file.
+If you would like a menu to open when your Chrome extension is clicked, you must build the UI & logic for such through the use of **popup.html**, **popup.css**, and **popup.js** files.
+In-line or internal style sheets (within **popup.html**) can be used in lieu of an actual **popup.css** file.

 It is important to note that the code running within **popup.js** can only manipulate the popup.
 It has **no effect** on the DOM.
-The popup can be debugged by right-clicking on the CE's icon in the Chrome bar and selecting *Inspect Popup*.
+The popup can be debugged by right-clicking on the Chrome extensions icon in the Chrome bar and selecting *Inspect Popup*.
 This will open a separate dev console specifically for the popup.
-Any console.log's from **popup.js** will appear here.
+Any console.log's or errors from **popup.js** will appear here.

 If you'd like to communicate between the popup and the DOM, you'll need to dispatch messages through the **chrome.tabs.sendMessage** API and listen to them by adding listener(s) to the **chrome.runtime.onMessage** API.